+At the end of course student will be able to

-- CO1: Understand the characteristics of optical sources and photodetectors in the fiber optic communication systems. - CO2: Understand the characteristics and various propagation effects of the optical fibers. - CO3: Construct analog and voice communication through optical fibers. - CO4: Analyze the performance parameters of the fiber optic communication systems through simulation software. - CO5: Interpret the operating principle of wavelength division multiplexing systems.
+CO1: Understand the characteristics of optical sources and photodetectors in the fiber optic communication systems.

+CO2: Understand the characteristics and various propagation effects of the optical fibers.

+CO3: Construct analog and voice communication through optical fibers.

+CO4: Analyze the performance parameters of the fiber optic communication systems through simulation software.

+CO5: Interpret the operating principle of wavelength division multiplexing systems.

+Department of Electronics and Communication Engineering, National Institute of Technology, Tiruchirappalli - 620 015

-Course Code : ECHO11
+Course Code •• ECHO11

 Course Title : SPECTRAL ANALYSIS OF SIGNALS

 Number of Credits 3

 Prerequisites : ECPC15

 (Course code)

 Course Type : НО